eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Website:** https://wefundle.com

 ## Project Overview
 This proposal is for the EVM dApp grant: https://eosnetwork.com/lp/evm-dapp-funding/.

+It is the perfect timing for Fundle and EOS to collaborate:
+- We have just **released the private beta version of Fundle**!
+This is V1 of our application and everything is right now working and running on the Polygon blockchain with MetaMask.
+The application is tested on usability and bugs with customers.
+Integration with EOS EVM can be done relatively easy.
+We can schedule a meeting to show/give access to the private beta version!
+- We are **gaining traction**, the momentum is growing and we are in talks with businesses about being launching customers.
+When we have 4 communities we will launch the platform.
+- We will **generate transactions** and introduce **new users** to the world of web3 and EOS.
+Fundle is an innovative product and can be the **perfect use case** to showcase what is possible to build on EOS.

-We will use the grant to integrate with EOS EVM, audit the protocol, launch the platform and further develop platform features.
+Our plan is to use this grant to integrate with EOS EVM, audit the protocol, launch the platform and further develop platform features.
+We are ready to launch, with this grant we can boost the launch of our platform, together with the power of the EOS ecosystem!

 ### Overview